MS Regatta: Service history

 Following her delivery to Renaissance Cruises in November 1998, R Two was placed on cruise traffic in the Mediterranean.
 Renaissance Cruises went bankrupt on September 25, 2001, following September 11, 2001 terrorist attacks, and, on October 7, 2001, the R Two was arrested in Gibraltar and subsequently laid up.
-Six of her sisters were also laid up in Gibraltar, with only and absent as they were in the Pacific Ocean at the time of the collapse of Renaissance.
+Five of her sisters were also laid up in Gibraltar, with only and absent as they were in the Pacific Ocean at the time of the collapse of Renaissance.
 In December 2001, R Two and the other former Renaissance ships laid up in Gibraltar were sold to Cruiseinvest, and subsequently moved to Marseille, France, for further layup.

 In October 2002, R Two was renamed Insignia, given a $10 million refit and chartered to Oceania Cruises, a new company founded by Frank Del Rio (the former vice president of Renaissance Cruises) and Joe Watters (the former CEO of Crystal Cruises).
 Between April 19 and June 14, 2003, Insignia was chartered to the French travel agency TMR, who marketed the ship under the name Vaisseau Renaissance (her registered name remained unchanged).
 On June 15, 2003, the ship returned to Oceania Cruises service, but was renamed Regatta, as the name Insignia had been passed to her sister R One that had also been chartered by Oceania.

 Regatta was scheduled to undergo a significant renovation in September 2019 as a part of the company's $100 million OceaniaNEXT program.

+Regatta will leave the Oceania Cruises fleet in August 2026, ahead of being delivered to My Cruises’ Explorations by Norwegian brand.
+As part of a previously announced charter deal, the 684-passenger vessel is scheduled to offer a 368-day world cruise for the Australian tour operator starting in September.